DarrowWolf/TrendyTravellers/README.md

 # TrendyTravellers - Travelers' Trend Analysis

+*THIS IS A SCHOOL PROJECT FOR OUR IT43002FP PROGRAMMING ESSENTIALS MOD*

 DataMax Pte Ltd has partnered with ExpenseTrack Pte Ltd to develop an application for travelers' trend analysis.
 The goal of this project is to identify the top 3 countries of visitors to Singapore from specific regions over a span of 10 years.
 Python is chosen as the primary programming language for this data analysis project.

 ## Table of Contents